In The Tow

 Today, while you can get a fairly nice four-wheel-drive pickup or bass boat for around $35,000, you can also drop more than $60K on a top-of-the-line model of each.
 So when you see a pickup or SUV towing a bass boat, think of the price of each and see how they compare.
 Usually the price of the boat/trailer combo is very close to the price of the vehicle towing it.

 — Published: Spring 2014

 Got enough power to pull the boat?
 A little bit of math will show if you can do this safely

 If you are going to use your vehicle for towing, AWD is the minimum you should consider

-A boat trailer that has been properly matched and secured to the tow vehicle helps assure a trouble-free trip
+A trailer that has been properly matched and secured to the tow vehicle assures a trouble-free trip

 GM Revives The Colorado And Canyon